w3c/wai-curricula/content/designer/navigation-and-orientation.md

 * create designs that allow users to adjust existing time limits up to at least 10 times the original setting
 * create designs that support extending existing time limits by warning the user at least 20 seconds before the time limit expires
 * ensure content that auto scrolls can be paused and resumed from where it was left to allow users to better read and process content

 #### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-[To be developed.]

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:

-[To be developed.]

-### Topic: Input Modalities

-#### Learning Outcomes for Topic

-Students should be able to:

-* create designs that support alternatives to multi-pointer gestures (such as swipe or pinch) using single pointer activation
-* ensure down event on single pointer gestures:
-  * do not perform any action, or
-  * have available mechanisms to abort or undo any action carried on
-* create designs that support alternatives to device or user motion such as shaking, by using user interface components that do not require motion
-* ensure response to motion can be disabled by the user to prevent accidental actuation, such as undoing an action by shaking a device

-#### Teaching Ideas for Topic